bmurdata/wonderhop/README.md

 ### User login

-Allow users to login to view and edit their trips
+Allow users to login with their email account to view and edit their trips.

 [gif goes here]